Limestone and turquoise waters

 Ferry from Koh Samui

-We paid 1,100 baht (~ 36 USD / 32 EUR) for the trip to Ang Thong and back to Koh Samui on the following day.
+We paid 1,100 baht for a trip to Ang Thong National Marine Park in 2019, which included the ferry there and a return journey to Koh Samui the following day (no kayaking).

 Advertisement